SongGithub/Coding_Exercise/README.md

 - More realistic!
 TaxRate module harvests targeted tax data from Australian Taxation Office website.
 - Re-usable.
 TaxRate module provide JSON format outputs.
 Therefore it is more reusable
 - Easy to maintain and debug loose-coupled modules well orchestrated together
 - Well documented.
-Infrastructure has been setup on 'ReadTheDocs' site which is popular choice for open-source projects
+Beside inline comments and easy-to-understand names.
+Infrastructure has been setup on 'ReadTheDocs' site which is popular choice for open-source projects. http://coding-execrise-tax-calculator.readthedocs.io/en/latest/
 - Readability.
 Following best practices in Python.
 PEP-8 complied.

 Assumptions